sensu/catalog/integrations/email/email-incidents/README.md

 <!-- Sensu Integration description; supports markdown -->

-The Email Incidents integration provides a pipeline for sending emails about incidents from Sensu.
+The Email Alerts integration provides a pipeline for sending emails about incidents from Sensu.

 <!-- Provide a high level overview of the integration contents (e.g. checks, filters, mutators, handlers, assets, etc) -->